 We ask al Masri whether it’s normal for his patients to return to the war.
 He says he doesn’t ask about politics, but that only just over half of his patients are men.
 The rest are women and children.
-There are enough badly-injured women that there is an all-female rehabilitation center in Reyhanli as well.
+There are enough badly-injured women that there is an all-female rehabilitation centre in Reyhanli as well.

-We stopped by the women’s center and met one of the young female casualties: Noor.
+We stopped by the women’s centre and met one of the young female casualties: Noor.
 She looks every bit the grown-up Syrian woman, but she is just 14.
 She has already outgrown her first prosthetic, and has returned to be fitted for a new one.

 Noor has been off school for a year due to her injuries, but she dreams of returning and studying to be a doctor.

 “I have two emotions: sad and angry at the Syrian regime," says al Masri.
 “These limbs don’t return.
 These [prosthetics] just help with life.”